parfumix/laravel-meta/README.md

 ### Configuration

 To regiter package you have to follow standart procedure registering serviceProvider class and Facade.
-But for the first open your app.php file located in config/app.php and search for array of providers:
+But for the first open your configuration file located in **config/app.php** and search for array of providers:

 ```php
   'providers' => [